Mary of Guise: Regent of Scotland

 Mary quickly began to deal effectively with Scottish affairs.
 In July 1554, she travelled to Jedburgh to hold a Justice Ayre for a fortnight, hoping to quell the longstanding feud between the Scott and Kerr border clans.
 She was escorted by armed horsemen commanded by Cleutin.
 In the autumn she paid for a ship, troops and a cannon to help the Earl of Sutherland arrest Iye du Mackay, Lord Reay, who had caused mischief in Sutherland.
 With much less success the Earls of Huntly and Argyll were despatched to pass with fire and sword to Moidart and Lewis.
 Huntly's failure led to his imprisonment.
 During another progress in 1556 she visited Inverness, Ross, Elgin, Banff and Aberdeen.

 One measure made by Parliament in June 1555 was ineffective and caused problems and resentment.
 The offices of Deacon of the Crafts in burgh councils was abolished.
 This may have pleased influential merchants.
 Mary of Guise went to Perth to meet dissenters who disputed the right of craftsmen to be elected to the burgh council.
 Subsequently, the legislation was repealed.
 Scotland's burgh craft incorporations rewarded Guise for this reverse in policy by agreeing to contribute to a tax used for defence, including the fortification of Inchkeith.
 Some contributions were paid directly to the master of works, William MacDowall.
 Mary of Guise employed an Italian military engineer from Siena, Lorenzo Pomarelli, during the six years of her regency.

-Domestic efforts were hampered by the outbreak of international conflict in January 1557 and war with England.
+An English envoy Laurence Hussey was able to speak with her in Edinburgh in December 1556 and in January 1557 about a Russian diplomat, Osep Gregorovitch Napea, who had lost his belongings in the wreck of the Edward Bonaventure.
+Guise's efforts at domestic rule were hampered by the outbreak of international conflict in January 1557 and war with England, (later known as the "two years war").
 An apparent set-back to Guise's command occurred in October, when she went south to Hume Castle and sent an army towards England.
 Instructed to cross the border and attack Wark Castle, the Scottish lords held their own council at Eckford and returned home.
 Efforts to make peace between England and Scotland were helped by Christophe d'Assonleville, a diplomat sent to England and Scotland by Philip II of Spain who was joint ruler of England at that time (husband of Queen Mary Tudor).
 The Scottish armed presence on the border was reduced in the first months of 1558.